Updated in January 2020

-For fun-lovers of all kinds, our annual spring festival -- Bud Light Spring Jam -- takes place March 15 - 24, 2019.
-It includes two weeks of competitions, downtown concerts, and on-mountain parties.
-The mainstay events include two free, outdoor concerts in downtown Aspen (see the Bud Light Hi-Fi Concert Series line-up), Freestyle Fridays, the Banked Slalom, KickAspen CORE Party, and more.
-New this year, Aspen Snowmass presents the Helly Hansen 4 MTN Mission (March 17), where teams compete in a massive adventure race / scavenger hunt that spans all four ski areas.
+For fun-lovers of all kinds, our annual spring festival now in its 20th year -- Bud Light Spring Jam -- takes place March 20 -27, 2020.
+It includes a full week of competitions, downtown concerts, and on-mountain parties.
+The mainstay events include two free, outdoor concerts in downtown Aspen (see the Bud Light Hi-Fi Concert Series line-up), the Banked Slalom, KickAspen CORE Party, and more.
+New last year, Aspen Snowmass presents the Helly Hansen 4 MTN Mission (March 21), where teams compete in a massive adventure race / scavenger hunt that spans all four ski areas.

 Don't forget to celebrate Closing Day, x4!
 While it's bittersweet to say farewell to ski season, Aspen Snowmass does it right.
 Each closing day celebration has its own unique flavor, and this year new events kick off the first final weekend at Buttermilk:

 Aspen Highlands Closing Weekend is getting turned up this year with a free Bud Light HiFi Concert on April 11, 2020 as well as the notorious party at the base on April 12, 2020.